ryanoasis/nerd-fonts/readme.md

 **Nerd Fonts** is a project that patches developer targeted fonts with a high number of glyphs (icons).
 Specifically to add a high number of extra glyphs from popular 'iconic fonts' such as [Font Awesome][font-awesome], [Devicons][vorillaz-devicons], [Octicons][octicons], and [others](#glyph-sets).

-The following Sankey flow diagram shows the current glyph sets included:
+The following flow diagram shows the current glyph sets included:

 <p align="center">
   <img src="images/sankey-glyphs-combined-diagram.svg" alt="@SankeyMATIC Diagram" />